-"No," she said.
-"You don't.
+"No, you don't.
 You never owe me an explanation for anything you do, Clay.
 If I haven't made that clear already, let me state it, for the record, right now.
 I only demand two things of you.
 One, that you treat me with respect.
 Two, that you're honest with me-that you be yourself.
-If you're doing that, respecting me and being personally honest with me, then I don't need to know what you're doing, where you're going, where you've been, and I'll never demand to know."
+If you're doing that, respecting me and being honest with me, then I don't need to know what you're doing, where you're going, where you've been, and I'll never demand to know."
 "Like me, you mean.
 Like I do."
 She blinked, then shook it off.
-"No, that wasn't a jab, and I didn't mean for it to sound like one."
+"No, that wasn't a jab."
 "I don't demand those things from you, Elena.
 I ask because I like to know what happened in your day.
 If I can't be there, I want to hear about it.
 If you don't want to tell me, you can just say so."
 "And sound like I have something to hide."
 She opened her mouth to continue then, again, shook it off.
 "Let's just . . ."
 She picked up the box of pancakes and opened it.
 "They're cold, but I could probably pop them in the toaster or something.
 Just hold on and I'll-" I grabbed her arm as she jumped up.
 When she stiffened, I let go fast.